harryrampr/OPP_State_Pattern-Gumballs_Machine_Example/README.md

   protocol-specific behavior and transitions.

 - **Document Processing:** Applications that involve document processing, such as text editors or compilers, can use the State pattern to handle different states of the document.
-For example, a text editor may have states like " read-only," "editing," or "preview," with each state having its own behavior and restrictions.
+For example, a text editor may have states like "read-only," "editing," or "preview," with each state having its own behavior and restrictions.

 - **Game Development:** Game development often utilizes the State pattern to manage the behavior of game entities or characters based on their current state.
 This allows for dynamic and context-sensitive behavior, such as different